Ariello05/Traffic-lights-recognizer/README.md

 # Street-lights-recognizer
-Yolo prepared in this [project](https://github.com/Ariello05/Colab-yolov3-example)
+Yolo prepared in this [project](https://github.com/Ariello05/Colab-yolov3-example).

+* CURRENTLY THIS PROJECT HAS REALLY LOW FPS ON LOW-MID MOBILE PHONES SO BE AWARE

 Using OpenCV library https://opencv.org/